 … dead Americans. you say in your head, as you speed away, over The Long Trail and down the back slope riding the edge of darkness.

-You consciously pull the end of the caustic sentence so the hundred thousand needles might go deeper if Professor Carl finishes the sentence in his own voice.
+You consciously pull the end of the caustic sentence so the hundred thousand needles might go deeper if Professor Carl finishes the thought in his own voice.

-You stop on the edge to look at a giant hollowed out Eastern Hemlock with an enormous pile of telltale porcupine droppings frozen in a perfect meter high cone at the bottom.
+You stop on the edge to look at a giant hollowed out Eastern Hemlock with an enormous pile of telltale porcupine droppings frozen in a perfect meter high cone at the bottom of a solitary dying tree.

 That’s a way to be Jody; what a piece of work.